akbargherbal/akbar_quiz_app/GUIDES/Authentication_App_Iteratin_Guide.md

 - **Overall Objective:** Introduce a simple profile page accessible only to logged-in users and update the site navigation to reflect the user's authentication status.
 - **Verification Focus:** Access control (`@login_required`), conditional template rendering, correct data display on profile page.
+- **UX/UI Feel After This Phase:**
+  - **Local (`runserver`) & Cloud Run:** This phase introduces the **first visible differences** based on login status.
+  - **What's New (Anonymous User):**
+    - The main navigation bar now clearly shows "Login" and "Sign Up" links.
+    - Attempting to access `/profile/` manually will redirect the user to the `/accounts/login/` page.
+  - **What's New (Authenticated User - e.g., logged in via Admin or default pages):**
+    - The main navigation bar shows "Profile" (perhaps with username) and "Logout" links instead of Login/Signup.
+    - Users can access the `/profile/` page.
+    - The `/profile/` page displays a basic list of their _own_ past quiz attempts (e.g., quiz title, score, date).
+  - **What's Unchanged:** The core quiz taking experience, quiz browsing page (`/quizzes/`), and About page remain visually and functionally the same for both user types (aside from the navigation bar change).
+Anonymous result submission still works.

 **Step 3.1: Create Profile View & URL (Login Required)**